OWASP/www-project-cyber-controls-matrix/index.md

 >"Pursuing multiple frameworks at the same time can overwhelm founders, especially without expert guidance."
 (Laika, 1/2020)

-## From the Creator / Project Lead
+## From the Creator / Project Leader

 <p>"The capabilities of the OWASP Cyber Controls Matrix are something I have wanted to see my entire career.
 It is my honor to create it and give it to the entire Cybersecurity industry as an open-source OWASP project.
 Per the license, I encourage both commercial and non-commercial products to fully incorporate it and contribute back to the project.
 First and foremost, the OCCM is a community driven effort.
 All submissions, ideas, promotion, and discourse are greatly appreciated."</p>
 -- Eric Bragger [(LinkedIn)](https://www.linkedin.com/in/eric-bragger/)